0xdomyz/dwopt/README.rst

         date = to_date(':my_run_date','YYYY-MM-DD')
         and measurement > :threshold

-In future releases, the package may migrate to the `jinja2 <https://jinja2docs.readthedocs.io/en/stable/>`_ package's directive syntax.
+On future releases, the package may migrate to the `jinja2 <https://jinja2docs.readthedocs.io/en/stable/>`_ package's directive syntax.